AI & Dentistry

 it shipped multiple pages, not just a homepage

-the build wasn’t just a landing page. it generated a real structure:
+the build wasn’t just a landing page.
+It generated a real structure:

-service pages (ex: cosmetic dentistry, orthodontics)
+- service pages (ex: cosmetic dentistry, orthodontics)

-a blog experience (with navigation + breadcrumbs)
+- a blog experience (with navigation + breadcrumbs)

-an appointment/booking flow (at least as a page / route)
+- an appointment/booking flow (at least as a page / route)

-is it “production-ready”? not automatically. but it’s not a toy either.
+is it “production-ready”? not automatically.
+But it’s not a toy either.

 what broke (because something always breaks)